Prioritize Mental Health in the Workplace – You Can’t Afford Not To!

 • Each employee who recovers from an SUD saves a company over $8,500

-Providing a confidential and evidence-based resource that focuses on providing a safe and anonymous way for employees and their family members to engage on the topic of SUD in a meaningful way, Heritage CARES is a virtual support program designed to help individuals struggling with stress, SUD, and/or suicidal ideations.
-We use evidence-based strategies to support individuals and families in their health and wellness journey.
-The Heritage CARES Program is designed to address the disparity in seeking treatment for stress, SUD, and/or suicidal ideation.
-It provides easy access to private support at any time and at any stage of the recovery journey.
+Providing a confidential and evidence-based resource that focuses on providing a safe and anonymous way for employees and their family members to engage on the topic of SUD in a meaningful way, Youturn Health is a virtual support program that bridges the gap between inaction and seeking treatment by making support accessible to employees grappling with stress, anxiety, depression, or suicidal ideation, wherever they are in their journey.